These British-made brogues were made for walking

-NORTHAMPTON, England, May 1 (Reuters) - The small wooden door of Tricker’s shoe factory unexpectedly leads to a smartly polished showroom, its dark wooden shelves home to some of the world’s finest handmade shoes, as a collection of workers visible through clear glass windows go about their daily tasks.
+NORTHAMPTON, England (Reuters) - The small wooden door of Tricker’s shoe factory unexpectedly leads to a smartly polished showroom, its dark wooden shelves home to some of the world’s finest handmade shoes, as a collection of workers visible through clear glass windows go about their daily tasks.

 Rows of shiny leather shoes are lined up, toe first, ready for visitors to inspect and possibly purchase straight from one of England’s oldest shoe-making firms which supplies its footwear to Prince Charles, a historic lineage that many tourists are keen to buy into.